Help Center

 1. Start Move or Copy Files Function

 To start, make sure you're on the organize tab.
 From there, select the move or copy files function.
 This function allows you to provide specific instructions for how you want your files to be moved or copied.
-In this example, we'll start with a simple use case where I want to organize my files by file type.
-So I'll say, please organize my files into folders based on images and PDFs.
+In this example, we'll start with a simple use case where you can organize your files by file type. e.g. "Please organize my files into folders based on images and PDFs."

 Start Move or Copy Files Function